robertjchristian/MRC/MRC10.md

 # Smart Agents Tools/Marketplace with staking capabilities.

+## April 1st 2024, THIS MRC WAS CLOSED.

 ## 1. Problem

 The Morpheus ecosystem currently lacks a robust Non-Fungible Agent (NFA) framework, advanced tools for integrating NFA-linked Smart Agents, a marketplace for trading them, and a platform for strategic staking/investment in those smart agents by the Morpheus community.
 These gaps limit Smart Agents' operational capabilities and market liquidity, hindering the development of a thriving Tools/Agent marketplace.